designstem/fachwerk/docs/tutorials/quickstart/2dscene.md

 </f-scene>
 ```

-For specifying a set of multiple points, there is actually a shortcut, we can draw multiple points in one go by specifing `points` attribute:
+For specifying a set of multiple points, there is a shortcut; we can draw multiple points in one go by specifying `points` attribute:

 ```